hallambaker/Mathematical-Mesh/Web/Guide/ssh.md

-The list of known clients may be returned in various formats using the `ssh show client`  command.
+The list of authorized clients may be returned in various formats using the `ssh list`  command with the /client option.

 ~~~~
 <div="terminal">
-<cmd>Alice> meshman ssh import
+<cmd>Alice> meshman ssh list /client
-<rsp>ERROR - TBS
+<rsp>ERROR - The option System.Object[] is not known.
 </div>
 ~~~~

+A client key may be deleted using the  `ssh delete`  command:

 ~~~~